mech/Notes/DevOps/Docker/docker_with_rails.md

 * Ease of use
 * Zero downtime - HAProxy with sticky session
 * Automated
+* Save your image to S3 and manually load them

+During development, you might not want to build an image each time you iterate.
+So you use volumes for Polymorphic Container Pattern.

 Make use of COW and caching?
 Build every time?
 Developer develop on their laptop.
 They build Dockerfile to specify their requirements.
 They push it to the registry.
 Production pull down from registry and essentially build it and run it.